Back to DIY Advice

 Ugly bleedback

 Unlike any other finish, a stain is applied by rubbing the substance onto the wood’s surface with rags and then immediately wiping off the leftover product.
 Keep in mind that your floor will not get darker if you apply a second coat or leave a lot of excess stains to be absorbed by the boards.
-In fact, if you do these you are risking experiencing the ugly “bleedback” – when the stain wicks back up to the surface as solvent begins to evaporate.
+If you do these you are risking experiencing the ugly “bleedback” – when the stain wicks back up to the surface as solvent begins to evaporate.

 Drying takes a lot of time

-Unlike the latex stains for your walls, wood floor staining is a process that requires a lot of drying time.
+Unlike latex stains for your walls, wood floor staining is a process that requires a lot of drying time.
 Furthermore, staining is just the first step of the whole process and it should be continued by adding two or even three coats of clear finish over the stain to protect the colour and provide it with resistance and preservation from abrasion.
 Keep in mind that clear finishes can be applied only on the completely dry stain, otherwise, the results can be catastrophic.
 As you can guess, the whole process takes a lot of time.

-Do you want your floors darkened or in a new colour so bad so that you are ready to go through all the challenges and possible shortcomings of DIY wood floor staining?
+Do you want your floors darkened or in a new colour so bad that you are ready to go through all the challenges and possible shortcomings of DIY wood floor staining?
 Have a minute to think about it!